kalgynirae/Minerva/README.md

 probability of taking the territory with at least 7 units, Red could do this:

 ```
-$ ./main.py 11 5 -l 7
+$ ./main.py 11 5 -r 7
 The invasion has a 50.7% chance of success.
 ```

-In the above command, the -l option is the *loss value*.
+In the above command, the -r option is the *retreat value*.
 This means that any scenario in which the attacking force shrinks to 7 or less before eliminating the defenders counts as a loss where the attacker retreats.